EfficiencyJunky/eec-for-squarespace/Instructions.md

 4. Make sure to test that the integration is working.

+---
-# SECTION 3 -- CONFIGURE THE BASIC BUILT-IN AND USER-DEFINED VARIABLES
+# SECTION 3 -- CONFIGURE BASIC BUILT-IN AND USER-DEFINED VARIABLES
 ## A) Setup a few Built-in Variables
 We will be using 4 built-in variables so we need to make sure they are configured
 1. Go to the variables sectoin of GTM, click "Configure" in the "Built-In Variables" section, and enable `Container ID`, `Event`, `Page Hostname`, and `Referrer` by checking the box next to them in the list.